Tingrith

 Tingrith is a small village and civil parish in Bedfordshire, England.
 It is located adjacent to the M1 motorway near the large village of Toddington.
 The nearest major town is Luton, located about 10 mi to the southeast.
 The parish church of St Nicholas dates back to the 13th century and has Tingrith's only cemetery.
 The church can seat up to 200 people.

-Tingrith has a population of 153 people – a ratio of 78:75 males to females, according to the 2011 census.
+Tingrith had a population of 153 people – a ratio of 78:75 males to females, according to the 2011 census.